The ADO will distribute 263 scholarships to athletes for a total of more than 5 million

 Javier Gómez Noya has been awarded a scholarship with 60.000 Euros, which is the maximum amount of the Group's M1 level.

-Miguel Cardenal, Secretary of State for Sport, and Alejandro Blanco, President of the Spanish Olympic Committee (COE), announced today the amount of the 2012 ADO Plan, which will be 5.397.000 euros for athletes, divided into 263 scholarships .
+Miguel Cardenal, Secretary of State for Sports, and Alejandro Blanco, president of the Spanish Olympic Committee (COE), announced today the amount of the 2012 ADO Plan, which will be 5.397.000 euros for athletes, divided into 263 scholarships .

 To this amount allocated to athletes, which represents 54,73 percent of the total amount, we must add 1.245.000 for 69 coaches and another 2.210.000 for special plans, as agreed by the board of directors of the Olympic Sports Association (ADO). ).